57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 Program consumption: 137832 units remaining
 ```

-By comparing the difference between two `sol_log_compute_units` calls, we can calculate the CU consumption of the program.
-In this example, the difference between the two values represents the CU consumed by the operations performed between the log calls.
+We can calculate the program's CU consumption by comparing the difference between two `sol_log_compute_units` calls.
+In this example, the difference between the two values represents CUs consumed by the operations performed between the log calls.

 We can also encapsulate this CU logging functionality into a Rust macro for easier program usage.
 Here is how the code would look: